Enhancing Energy and Spectral Efficiency in IoT-Cellular Networks via Active SIM-Equipped LEO Satellites: Problem Formulation

 \section{Problem Formulation}

 In the preceding sections, we developed a comprehensive model for the target satellite communication system, aiming to deliver optimized service to legitimate ground users via the RSMA protocol, while simultaneously supporting energy-limited IoT devices through a CSR framework.
-In contrast to the interference-prone and synchronization-dependent parasitic model, CSR enables joint decoding at the receiver by exploiting cooperative transmission between the satellite and the SBDs, making it particularly suitable for low-rate IoT applications.
-The system integrates an active SIM on the satellite’s solar panels to enhance signal coverage and EE.
 The overall design seeks to jointly maximize the sum-rate of the RSMA users and the backscatter throughput of the SBDs, while minimizing total energy consumption, especially the transmit power of the satellite and active reflection power of the ASIM.
-The corresponding optimization problem is defined as follows: